 Pros of Oil-Based Paint

-• Extremely Smooth Finish: Oil paint levels beautifully while drying, which reduces brush marks.
+- Extremely Smooth Finish: Oil paint levels beautifully as it dries, reducing brush marks.
 It is best for cabinet refreshing, furniture restoration, and detailed trim work.

 Cons of Oil-Based Paint